ska-telescope/cdm-shared-library/docs/src/developer/developer.rst

 -------------------

 Classes to marshall the ``ska.cdm.messages`` objects to and from JSON are defined in the ``ska.cdm.schemas`` package.
-The cdm-shared-library project uses `Marshmallow <http://marshmallow.org>`_ for JSON serialisation.
+The ska-tmc-cdm project uses `Marshmallow <http://marshmallow.org>`_ for JSON serialisation.
 Classes in the ``ska.cdm.schemas`` define Marshmallow schemas which are used by Marshmallow during JSON conversion.